-- Interim medical history including concomitant medications - Symptom-driven physical exam - Hepatitis vaccination or referral, if indicated - Blood collection - Urine collection - Rectal swab collection (Weeks 26 and 52 only) - N MED ASSIST (Week 52 only) - Submit discharge summary to primary health provider, when applicable - STI treatment, if indicated (based on testing of samples collected at Weeks 26 and 52)
+- Interim medical history including concomitant medications - Symptom-driven physical exam - AE Assessment - Hepatitis vaccination or referral, if indicated - Blood collection - Urine collection - Rectal swab collection (Weeks 26 and 52 only) - N MED ASSIST (Week 52 only) - Submit discharge summary to primary health provider, when applicable - STI treatment, if indicated (based on testing of samples collected at Weeks 26 and 52)

-- HIV testing per algorithm in the SSP Manual - Renal function tests (BUN, creatinine for those on PrEP within the past 60 days) - Calculated creatinine clearance (for those on PrEP within the past 60 days) - Urine dipstick for protein and glucose - STI testing: syphilis (Weeks 26 and 52 only) - STI testing: rectal and urine NAAT for GC and CT (Weeks 26 and 52 only) - Hepatitis testing (HbsAg, HbSAb, HbcoreAb) - Plasma storage for Pharmacology testing (Weeks 26 and 52 only) - Lysed PBMC storage for Pharmacology testing (Weeks 26 and 52 only) - DBS storage for possible Pharmacology testing (Weeks 26 and 52 only) - Urine storage for QA of substance use testing - Plasma storage for QC / Virology testing
+- HIV testing per algorithm in the SSP Manual - Renal function tests (BUN, creatinine for those on PrEP within the past 90 days or planning to initate PrEP within the next 90 days)\ - Calculated creatinine clearance (for those on PrEP within the past 90 days)\ - Urine dipstick for protein and glucose - STI testing: syphilis (Weeks 26 and 52 only) - STI testing: rectal and urine NAAT for GC and CT (Weeks 26 and 52 only) - Hepatitis testing (HbsAg)\\ - HBsAb and HBCore Ab testing (if HBsAg is negative) - Plasma storage for Pharmacology testing (Weeks 26 and 52 only)\\\ - Lysed PBMC storage for Pharmacology testing (Weeks 26 and 52 only)\\\ - DBS storage for possible Pharmacology testing (Weeks 26 and 52 only)\\\ - Urine storage for QA of substance use testing

+• Plasma storage for QC / Virology testing

-For participants who decide to initiate PrEP at or after Week 48, partnerships will be established as applicable with community partners in order to provide adequate clinical care and follow-up.
+\For participants who decide to initiate PrEP at or after Week 48, partnerships will be established as applicable with community partners in order to provide adequate clinical care and follow-up.

-Hepatitis testing should be repeated at Week 52 for participants who were non-immune at the Screening visit, declined HBV vaccination, or were not diagnosed with HBV infection during the study.
-Plasma and DBS samples will be processed and stored for all participants; testing may be limited to a subset of these samples.
-Lysed PBMC samples will be processed and stored only for participants who report that they used PrEP within 60 days of sample collection.
+\\Hepatitis testing should be repeated at Week 52 for participants who were non-immune at the Screening visit, declined HBV vaccination, or were not diagnosed with HBV infection during the study.

+\\\Lysed PBMC, plasma and DBS samples will be processed and stored for all participants; testing may be limited to a subset of these samples.

-Note 1: Any participant who has not taken PrEP in the past 60 days and wishes to start or restart PrEP at Week 26, Week 39 or any other visit up to Week 48 must first be confirmed to be eligible according to the Screening Visit parameters.
+Note 1: Any participant who has not taken PrEP in the past 60 days and wishes to start or restart PrEP at Week 26, Week 39 or any other visit up to Week 48 must first be confirmed to be eligible according to the Screening Visit parameters (see Section 5.8).
 This does not have to be performed at a separate "interim" visit.
 Screening procedures can be repeated at any scheduled study visit if they needed to confirm eligibility for PrEP administration.
 All assessments to determine eligibility for PrEP initiation (including laboratory testing) must have been conducted within the previous 45 days.